 Challenge Structure

-Directory Structure
+Directory layout

-├── challenge.yaml # Metadata, description, AND objectives
+├── challenge.yaml # Metadata, description, and validation objectives

 │ ├── deployment.yaml